Daanish-Hindustani/Credit-card-Fraud-Detection/README.md

 # Credit-card-Fraud-Detection

 # Introduction
 Addressing the pervasive issue of credit card fraud necessitates cutting-edge solutions due to evolving cyber threats, such as identity theft and phishing.
-This project is dedicated to implementing advanced algorithms and machine learning methodologies for the identification and prevention of credit card fraud, with a focus on enhancing security measures through real-time detection and proactive measures.
+This project is dedicated to implementing machine learning methodologies for the identification and prevention of credit card fraud, with a focus on enhancing security measures through real-time detection and proactive measures.

 # Dataset
 The dataset employed in this project was meticulously collected and analyzed through a collaborative effort between Worldline and the Machine Learning Group at ULB (Université Libre de Bruxelles).
 The research collaboration aimed to explore big data mining and fraud detection, providing a rich dataset for our analysis.